 Projects will be reviewed solely on the basis of the materials contained in the Application.
-Application materials submitted after the Application deadline or apart from a complete Application as described herein will not be accepted.
+Application materials submitted after the due date will not be accepted.

 If the Application does not include all applicable fees and the required signatures on all documents, it may be rejected.